 Ginger Tea Nutrition Facts

 Ginger contains compounds, such as shogaols and gingerols, that might be beneficial to a person’s health.
-For example, one cup of ginger tea brewed from fresh ginger contains approximately (8):
+One teaspoon of fresh ginger contains approximately:

 - Protein: 0 grams